 Eating a healthy diet including Bison meat has enhanced our lives.
 We are certainly healthier than we were 20 years ago.
 Plus, despite all of the work that goes along with the farm, store, and restaurant, we are also happier than we were 20 years ago.
 We have had the pleasure to meet some wonderful people and make new friends over the years.
 These include other Bison farmers, regular customers, and people who are just passing through.
 It has been a fantastic journey we hope will not come to an end anytime soon.

-We hope to have over 80 head of Bison by the end of summer with new calves expected to be born spring and early summer.
+We hope to have over 80 head of Bison by the end of summer.
 Small farms like ours are springing up across America, preserving and ensuring the Buffalo’s future and providing you, the American public, with a healthy choice…for an all-natural hormone and antibiotic-free red meat alternative.
 I don’t know about you, but the industrial farms, pink-slime, irradiated meat, etc. makes me cringe.
 Our animals are fed no animal by-products, eat a diet of hay, grass, and whatever they can forage, and are left to grow naturally.

 If you buy naturally raised, grass fed Bison that is USDA inspected and handled properly, you have no worries of artificial or chemical contamination.
 Our Bison are processed under USDA inspection at McDonalds Meats in Girard, PA professionally vacuumed-sealed for freshness and appearance so you can see what you are buying.